 Delving into the Realm of Skin Yeast Infections and Demystifying its Truth

 What begins as a small discolored patch of skin on your shoulders, neck or torso can swiftly progress into a myriad of skin blotches, which can progress throughout your body.
 Upon first glance, this noticeable alteration in skin texture and color evenness may appear to be the symptoms of a highly contagious skin infection.
 After going to your physician, you uncover the source of this disheartening condition.
-Thankfully, it's not some rare disease, but rather a common skin yeast infection known as tinea versicolor.
-Even though the term “common” eases your mind, the majority of patients suffering with this condition have a universal question, “Is tinea versicolor contagious?”
+Thankfully, it's not some rare disease, but rather a common skin yeast infection is known as tinea versicolor.
+Even though the term “common” eases your mind, the majority of patients suffering from this condition have a universal question, “Is tinea versicolor contagious?”
 Moreover, “How did I catch this skin infection?”

-Although the physical appearance of tinea versicolor can be cause for concern, the reality of this condition is far less severe than many originally think.
+Although the physical appearance of tinea versicolor can be cause for concern, the reality of this condition is far less severe than many originally thought.
 If you, or someone you know, is suffering from a tinea outbreak, continue reading to uncover the truth and myths for this very human skin condition.

 Finally an Answer | Is Tinea Contagious?